devendranaga/linux-systems-programming-with-c/string_manipulations.md

 The C library (libc) provides an interface to manipulate with the strings.

 A string is a sequence of characters.
-A sequence of characters is stored in a character array.
+A sequence of characters are stored in a character array.

     char char_array[10];